 As an Amazon Associate I earn from qualifying purchases.

 When I first started this blog I told myself that I would stay away from weight loss and fitness topics.
 The main reason for this is because fat people are bombarded constantly with weight loss tips and “tricks.”
-This constant tirade isn’t applicable to everyone and can be harmful!

 In fact, if you google something like, “The Best Product for Fat People” you’ll typically get a bunch of results that tell you to “just lose weight.”
 Well, what are you supposed to do in the meantime?
 Or, what if you can’t lose weight due to a medical condition?
 Or what if you love yourself as you are and don’t really care about losing weight?